hcn1519/GlassNavigationBar/README.md

 }
 ```

 That's it.
-Build and run your app! 🎉🎉
+Build and run your app! 🎉🎉 If you don't know how to do this, open up our demo project and see it.

+---

+### Set NavigationBar theme

+### Put your scrollView on navigationBar

+### Change alpha of navigationBar's color

 ### Property of GlassNavigationController